oracle-livelabs/security/data-safe/prepare-environment/prepare-environment-ocw-sandbox.md

 ## Task 1: View your LiveLabs Sandbox reservation information and sign in

-1. At the top of the lab instructions page (this page), click the **View Login Info** link.
+1. In the upper-left corner of the lab instructions page (this page), click the **View Login Info** link.

     A **Reservation Information** panel is displayed.

 2. Review the information.
 You are provided with the following in Oracle Cloud Infrastructure:

-    - Access to one of the LiveLab's tenancies in a region where Oracle Data Safe is enabled
+    - Access to one of the LiveLab's tenancies
-    - A link that directs you to the sign in page for Oracle Cloud Infrastructure (**Launch OCI** button)
+    - A link that directs you to the sign-in page for Oracle Cloud Infrastructure (**Launch OCI** button)
-    - A username and password to sign in to Oracle Cloud Infrastructure.
+    - A username and password to sign in to the LiveLabs tenancy.
 When signing in for the first time, you are prompted to change your password.
     - A compartment of your very own.
 We refer to this compartment as "your compartment" throughout the workshop.
 Make note of your compartment's name because you need to select it often throughout the workshop.
     - An Autonomous Database in your compartment.
 You are provided the password for the `ADMIN` account on your database.